jacobvsargent/website/content/about.md

 slug = "about"
 +++

-## In a sentence
-I'm a senior Economics major at Clemson University, with interests in Computer Science and Politics.
+## The Basics
+Major: Economics
+Proficiencies: Computer Science, Political Science, and German & French Language
+Interests: Education Policy Reform, Trivia, Start-ups, and Pokemon

 ## In a paragraph
-Making peoples' days easier is what I do.
-Whether that's automating the most frustrating part of your workday or cracking dad jokes every few minutes.
-I'm not terribly invested in coding, political research, or UX/UI design, but I do have experience in all of them.
-I think people like having me on teams because I do well in connecting needs with abilities.
+I try to make peoples' days easier.
+Whether that's automating the most frustrating part of their workday or cracking bad jokes every so often.
+I'm not terribly invested in coding, political research, or web design, but I do have experience in all of them.
+I think my role on teams is connecting needs with abilities.
 I love to travel, read Wikipedia, play Pokemon, and talk about politics.